gnu-octave/octave-doctest/README.md

 end
 ~~~

-We can run it by invoking `doctest greet` on the command line, which gives the following output:
+We can test it by invoking `doctest greet` at the Octave prompt, which will give the following output:

 ~~~
 greet ..................................................
 PASS    1/1